Julien-R44/vite-plugin-validate-env/README.md

 No more CI to restart because you are missing an environment variable, or to realize after 10 minutes of debugging that you forgot a variable 🥲

 ## Features
-- Validate your environment variables at build time.
+- Validate your environment variables at **build time only**.
 No runtime overhead
 - Totally type-safe
 - Support multiple validation librairies ( [Zod](https://zod.dev/), and [@poppinss/validator-lite](https://github.com/poppinss/validator-lite/) )
-- Parsing, validation, transformation
+- Parsing, validation and transformation of your variables
 - Custom rules and error messages

 ## Installation